Rockvale, Colorado

 Rockvale is a statutory town in Fremont County, Colorado, United States.
 The population was 511 at the 2020 census.

 Geography

-Rockvale is located in southeastern Fremont County at (38.368845, -105.164813).
-It is bordered to the north by the town of Williamsburg, and the town of Coal Creek is to the east.
+Rockvale is located in southeastern Fremont County and is bordered to the north by the town of Williamsburg.
+The town of Coal Creek is to the east.

 According to the United States Census Bureau, the town of Rockvale has a total area of 5.0 km2, all of it land.